- Postdoctoral Fellow, Harvard Medical School, 2000-2005

 - Bachelor of Medicine, Peking University, 1995

 The ultimate goal of our research is to understand how cells use various protein quality control (PQC) strategies to maintain protein homeostasis, and how defects in these processes lead to aging-associated neurodegenerative diseases such as Alzheimer’s disease and Parkinson’s disease.
-Specifically, we study the molecular mechanisms underlying protein translocation-associated quality control at the endoplasmic reticulum (ER), the export of misfolded proteins via unconventional protein secretion, and cell-to-cell transmission of misfolded a-Synuclein and Tau aggregates.
+Specifically, we study the molecular mechanisms underlying protein translocation-associated quality control at the endoplasmic reticulum (ER), the export of misfolded proteins via unconventional protein secretion, and cell-to-cell transmission of misfolded alpha-Synuclein and Tau aggregates.

 1. Role of misfolding-associated protein secretion (MAPS) in neurodegeneration